rodumani/CS374/dp2/dp2.md

     1. **Create a cloud storage integrated to save attachments of email**
     2. Save files outside and share only link of the files?
     3. When a user uploads a file, connect it to external service.
-    4. Share a document to an external service, send it to a mail.
-    5. Put the content of attachment into body of a mail.
+    4. Put the content of attachment into body of a mail.
-    6. Share a document in hard-copy.
+    5. Share a document in hard-copy.
-    7. Remove attachment feature from mail and force to use other share tools.
+    6. Remove attachment feature from mail and force to use other share tools.
-    8. Use other solutions except mail. e.g. Kakaotalk or slack.
+    7. Use other solutions except mail. e.g. Kakaotalk or slack.
-    9. If someone try to attach a file, only the preview is attached, and if it is clicked, then the file is downloaded from external server.
+    8. If someone try to attach a file, only the preview is attached, and if it is clicked, then the file is downloaded from external server.
-    10. Use an external file sharing tool, and the tool support creating a simple link of a file and mail it.
+    9. Use an external file sharing tool, and the tool support creating a simple link of a file and mail it.
-    11. The file is automatically uploaded to the shared folder associated with the receiver's mail.
+    10. The file is automatically uploaded to the shared folder associated with the receiver's mail.

 2. **HMW give a better way to manage attachment files?**
     1. **Browse files like a folder**